alex-gamero/100-days-of-code/r2-log.md

 Today was a quiet day.
 I had my last exam of the week, network interfaces, and it went really well.

 ### R2D8
-Today was a long day, a long shift at work, but I still reviewed some code at night.
+Today was also a long day, many hours at work, but I still got home earlier than yesterday.

 ### R2D9
-Today was also a long day, many hours at work, but I still got home earlier than yesterday.
+Today was a good day.
+I applied for many jobs, reviewed code, and went to work.

 ### R2D10
 Today was a good day.
-I applied for many jobs, reviewed code, and went to work.
+I came up with a new project.
+It could be fun if it works out.
+I'll start working on it.